-b.
-Planned Activities: Programs in place pair stormwater/watershed health education with STEM programs and the Trout in the Classroom program.
-A field trip called 'Drink, Flush, Play' includes all 7th graders the city school system.
-Educational posters will be posted and other lessons led by city staff will be conducted where possible.
+Communication Strategies: Programs are in place that pair stormwater/watershed health education with STEM programs and the Trout in the Classroom program.
+Two field trips called Drink, Flush, Play and Plant-A-Seed includes all 7th graders the City school system.
+Relevant educational posters will be posted in the schools and other lessons led by City staff will be conducted where possible.